Blood Red Sky

-Blood Red Sky (also known as Transatlantic 473) is a 2021 British-German action-horror crime-thriller vampire film directed by Peter Thorwarth, who co-wrote the screenplay with Stefan Holtz.
-The film stars Peri Baumeister, Roland Møller, Chidi Ajufo, and Alexander Scheer.
+Blood Red Sky (also known as Transatlantic 473) is a 2021 British-German science fiction action horror film directed by Peter Thorwarth, who co-wrote the screenplay with Stefan Holtz.
+The film stars Peri Baumeister, Roland Møller, Chidi Ajufo, Alexander Scheer and Dominic Purcell.
 It was released on 23 July 2021 by Netflix.

 It received positive reviews.
 In 2025, IndieWire placed it among their list of "the 25 Scariest Movies on Netflix."

 Plot

 A German widow, Nadja, and her son Elias prepare to board a plane to New York; Nadja, who appears to suffer from leukemia, plans to visit a doctor for treatment.
 At the airport, Elias befriends a man named Farid, while his mother takes medicine that causes her severe discomfort.

 As the passengers settle down for the evening, a group of men, including the co-pilot Bastian, murder the sky marshals and sabotage the black box, preventing the plane from being tracked on radar.
 Their leader, Berg, announces that he and his men are now in control and expect everyone to stay put until a ransom is paid.
 Elias tries to hide, and Nadja follows him.
 A sociopathic hijacker named Eightball sees them and shoots Nadja.
-Assuming she is dead, the hijackers force Farid to record a statement that makes it appear the plane has been seized by Islamic terrorists for a suicide attack, knowing it will be shot down.
+Assuming she is dead, the hijackers force Farid to record a statement that makes it appear the plane has been seized by for a suicide attack, knowing it will be shot down.

 As Nadja regains consciousness, she relives the day her husband, Nikolai, died.
 He had gone to a local farmhouse for help after their car broke down.
 When he failed to return, Nadja went looking for him and was bitten by his murderer, a vampire who dies during sunrise.
 Nadja, now a vampire, returned to the farmhouse looking for answers.
 An elderly vampire attacked her for killing his son and to avoid the spread of "the evil", but she beat him to death and escaped with vials of vampire suppressant.

 Nadja accesses the cargo hold, removes the contacts and dentures that conceal her mutated eyes and fangs, and feeds on a dog.
 A hijacker catches her in the act, and she kills him and drinks his blood, which fully transforms her into a vampire.
 She finds Farid, and they regain control of the plane with the help of a student named Mohammed as the hijackers are about to parachute out.
 Mohammed returns them to their original flightplan.
 When Berg tries to take back control of the cockpit, Nadja surprises and bites him.
 She stabs him with a knife before he can fully transform.